stitchdata/docs/_destinations/snowflake/setup/connecting-snowflake.md

 title: Connecting a Snowflake Destination to Stitch
 permalink: /destinations/snowflake/connecting-a-snowflake-data-warehouse-to-stitch
-tags: [snowflake_destination]
 keywords: snowflake, snowflake data warehouse, snowflake data warehouse, snowflake etl, etl to snowflake, snowflake destination

-summary: "Connect a Snowflake destination to your Stitch account."
+summary: "Connect a Snowflake database to your Stitch account as a destination."

 content-type: "destination-setup"